Han1230c/DrawingApp/README.md

 # DrawingApp

 ## Project Overview

 **DrawingApp** is an Android application that allows users to create drawings using different shapes, colors, and stroke widths.
 The app uses the **MVVM architecture** to manage the drawing state and ensure data persistence across screen rotations.
-The user can also modify the alpha (opacity) of the strokes and clear the canvas to start fresh.
+Users can also modify the alpha (opacity) of the strokes and clear the canvas to start fresh.

 This is the **first phase** of the project, which demonstrates basic drawing functionality and partial data persistence.